ClonyPDF home

 Country Rule Summary Key Detail Source / Authority

 United States White or off-white only Grey backgrounds are not accepted.
 Background must be plain, with no shadows or patterns.
-US photo guide → US State Department
+US photo guide → US Department of State

-United Kingdom Plain light grey, cream, or white The UK is the main major authority that explicitly permits light grey.
+United Kingdom Plain light grey, cream or white The UK explicitly permits light grey.
 The background must be uniform — not a gradient between grey and white.
-UK photo guide → HM Passport Office (HMPO)
+UK photo guide → HM Passport Office

-Canada White or light-coloured plain background Canada's guidance specifies "white or light-coloured" — in practice, a plain off-white is accepted; a visibly tinted background is not.
-No shadows or patterns permitted.
-Immigration, Refugees and Citizenship Canada (IRCC)
+Canada White or light-coloured plain background Guidance specifies "white or light-coloured" — in practice a plain off-white is accepted; a visibly tinted background is not.
+Canada photo guide → IRCC

-India Plain white background Indian passport photo requirements specify a white background.
-Off-white or grey are not listed as alternatives.
+India Plain white background White is specified.
+Off-white and grey are not listed as alternatives.
 Shadow is a common cause of rejection.
-Ministry of External Affairs, India
+India photo guide → Ministry of External Affairs

-⚠ Requirements are verified against official sources at the time of publication and may have changed.
+⚠ Requirements are compiled from official sources at the time of review and may have changed.
 Always confirm directly with the relevant passport authority before submitting your application.
+Every country standard is indexed in the requirements by country hub.

 Why This Rule Exists

 A plain, high-contrast background makes it easy for the algorithm to distinguish where the face ends and the background begins.
-A patterned, textured, or coloured background introduces visual noise that can cause the face-detection step to fail or produce unreliable biometric data.
-Similarly, shadows create a gradient that the algorithm may partially interpret as part of the face or hair silhouette.
+A patterned, textured or coloured background introduces visual noise that can cause the face-detection step to fail or produce unreliable biometric data.
+Similarly, shadows create a gradient that the algorithm may partially interpret as part of the face or hair silhouette — which is why hair rules and ear visibility rules interact with the background requirement.

-ICAO Doc 9303 — the international standard that defines machine-readable travel documents — specifies that the image background should be plain, light-coloured, and free of distracting patterns.
-The white or near-white requirement in most countries reflects this standard.
-The UK's acceptance of light grey is a deliberate deviation that acknowledges photographing pale-skinned subjects against pure white can reduce facial contrast — a recognised tradeoff that HMPO has accepted.
+ICAO Doc 9303 — the international standard that defines machine-readable travel documents — specifies that the image background should be plain, light-coloured and free of distracting patterns.
+The near-white requirement in most countries reflects this standard.
+The UK, German and French use of a light grey or blue-grey background is a deliberate deviation acknowledging that photographing pale-skinned or fair-haired subjects against pure white can reduce facial contrast — a recognised tradeoff those authorities have accepted.

 The ICAO Standard for Background Color

-ICAO Doc 9303 Part 9 sets the international baseline for biometric passport photos, including the background requirement.
+ICAO Doc 9303 sets the international baseline for biometric passport photos, including the background requirement.
 The standard calls for a background that is:

-ICAO does not mandate a specific shade of white — it specifies "light-coloured."
-The interpretation of this standard is left to individual member states, which is why the US specifies white or off-white while the UK permits light grey.
-Both are compliant with the ICAO baseline; they are simply different implementations.
+ICAO does not mandate a specific shade — it specifies "light-coloured."
+Interpretation is left to individual member states, which is why the US specifies white or off-white while the UK permits light grey and France requires blue-grey.
+All three are compliant with the ICAO baseline; they are simply different implementations of it.

-What ICAO does prohibit — and what all major authorities reflect — is a background with any shadows, patterns, or objects that could interfere with facial boundary detection.
+What ICAO does prohibit — and what all major authorities reflect — is a background with shadows, patterns or objects that could interfere with facial boundary detection.
 This is a hard requirement, not an interpretation.
 No issuing authority has a provision for patterned or shadowed backgrounds.

 Edge Cases and Grey Areas

-What if my wall is slightly warm-toned or ivory?
+My wall is slightly warm-toned or ivory — will that pass?

 A very slight warm or cool deviation from clinical white is tolerated in most jurisdictions, including the US.
-The State Department's own sample photos are not perfect white — they reflect real-world conditions.
-The issue arises when the background is identifiably a colour: beige, ivory, light yellow, or any hue you would describe by name rather than "white."
-If you need to describe your background with a colour word other than white or off-white, it is likely too coloured.
+Official sample photos are not perfect white — they reflect real-world conditions.
+The problem arises when the background is identifiably a colour: beige, ivory, light yellow, or any hue you would describe by name rather than "white."
+The practical test: if you need a colour word other than white or off-white to describe your background, it is probably too coloured.
+Note that a warm-toned wall is a bigger risk for an Indian or Chinese application, where white is specified without an off-white allowance, than for a US one.

 My clothing is white — will it blend into the background?

-This is a documented concern, and it's one reason some authorities prefer off-white rather than pure clinical white.
+This is a documented concern and one reason some authorities prefer off-white over pure clinical white.
 A white shirt against a white background can make the shoulders visually disappear, which can cause face-detection to produce an incorrectly bounded facial image.
-Passport Photo Maker's shoulder-edge detection flags this automatically.
-The practical advice from most authorities is to avoid clothing that closely matches your background colour — wear a darker or more saturated top if your background is white.
+The practical advice from most authorities is to avoid clothing that closely matches your background — wear a darker or more saturated top if your background is white.
+Full guidance is on passport photo dress code rules.

-I'm taking a photo of a dark-skinned subject — should the background be less bright?
+I'm photographing a dark-skinned subject — should the background be less bright?

 No — the background colour requirement is the same regardless of the subject's skin tone.
 What changes is the lighting setup required to achieve a good result.
-For darker skin tones, adequate fill lighting is more important to avoid the background appearing to glow or the subject appearing under-lit.
-The background colour itself should remain white or off-white as required by your country's authority.
+For darker skin tones, adequate fill lighting matters more, to avoid the background appearing to glow or the subject appearing under-lit.
+The background itself should remain whatever shade your country's authority specifies.
+See lighting requirements.

 Can I use a virtual background or green screen?

-Virtually all passport authorities specify a plain physical background — not a digitally replaced one.
-While some automated tools use digital background removal and replacement, the results often show gradients, halos, or artefacts at the hairline that automated review systems or manual reviewers will flag.
-If you use background removal (which Passport Photo Maker supports), the resulting background should be examined carefully for these artefacts.
-A plain physical background will always produce a more reliable result.
+Virtually all passport authorities specify a plain physical background, not a digitally replaced one.
+Digital background removal often leaves gradients, halos or artefacts at the hairline that automated review systems or manual reviewers will flag.
+If you do use background removal, examine the result carefully at the hair and shoulder edges — a plain physical background will always produce a more reliable result.
+See background removal rules.

 Digital vs. Print Submission: Does the Background Rule Differ?